AC cover

 Pros of using AC covers in winter:

-• Winterizing Checklist: Instead of using a cover, follow a winterizing checklist that includes tasks like turning off power to the unit, cleaning it, and removing debris from the vicinity.
+• Winterizing Your AC: Instead of using a cover, follow a simple winterizing checklist—turn off power to the unit, clean around it, and clear away debris to keep it in top shape.

 Can Winter Damage Your Outdoor AC Unit?